 Neighborhood Council Mission

-The West Los Angeles Neighborhood Council (“WLANC”) was certified on October 3, 2003 to serve every person having a stake within its borders.
+The West Los Angeles Neighborhood Council (“WLASNC”) was certified on October 3, 2003 to serve every person having a stake within its borders.
 Its mission is to provide representation and advocacy for the diverse interests of all stakeholders within the boundaries.
-More specifically, the objectives of the WLANC are:
+More specifically, the objectives of the WLASNC are:

 - To offer a forum for the discussion and review of issues and projects of interest to the "West Los Angeles Neighborhood".